SwetamberD/swetamberd.github.io/docs/index.markdown

     </p>

     <p class="justified">
-        Our research lies at the intersection of dynamical systems and non-equilibrium physics, aiming to understand how physical systems interact with their environment.
-        These interactions give rise to emergent phenomena across various scales of length, time, and energy, from the formation of self-assembly patterns in chemical reactions to the functioning of biological cells essential for life.
-Our aim is to understand the dynamical mechanisms of these processes in order to inform experiments toward designing synthetic systems.
-To tackle these challenges, we leverage a diverse set of analytical methods and computational tools.
+        We explore dynamical systems in the broadest sense - how complex systems evolve, adapt, and interact with their environment.
+Such interactions drive the fascinating non-equilibrium behaviors seen everywhere: chemicals forming patterns, cells maintaining life, or networks showing unexpected collective dynamics.
+Understanding the dynamical principles behind these processes matters because it helps us make sense of complexity in nature and provides a foundation for designing synthetic systems with desired behaviors.
+Our work is theoretical, drawing on mathematics, physics, and computation, but it is motivated by real-world phenomena where complexity and dynamics play a central role.
     </p>

     <p>